slatedocs/slate/source/includes/ios/_ios.md

 ### Federated sign in

 In order to authenticate you must sign in using Google Sign-in.
-The n use this function to sign in to the SDK.
+Once this has been implemented, use this function to sign in to access the Emotion AI service.

 `authenticationCommandObj.federatedSignIn()`